winitzki/scall/tutorial/programming_dhall.md

 Can we produce an evidence value for that?

 Dhall cannot manipulate values of its built-in equality types.
-There are currently no functions in Dhall that can consume a given value of type `x === y` and derive any other information out of that.
+There are currently no functions in Dhall that can consume a given value of type `x === y` and derive any other information out of that value.

 But Leibniz equality types and the standard combinators allow us to perform such computations.
 We can obtain a value of type `f x === g x` by using the "function extensionality" combinator, and we can obtain a value of type `g x === g y` via the "value identity" combinator.